menacit/virt_base_course/29-labs.md

 <!--
 - So far, we've been going through a lot of theory

-- Course exercises have been focused on the high level pros/cons of virtualisation

 - We're about to put that knowledge to the test
 -->

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Mario Hoppmann (CC BY 2.0)" -->
-**Lab descriptions tells you what to do, not how you should do it.**
+**Lab descriptions tell you what to do, not exactly how you should do it.**

 **Your submissions should document how you solved the problem.**

 ![bg right:30%](images/29-polar_bear.jpg)